Pineapple

 * As an Amazon Associate I earn from qualifying purchases.
 See our full disclosure.

-This review article summarizes the therapeutic potential of bromelain derived from the pineapple fruit, stem, and root, covering its anti-inflammatory, anti-cancer, and anti-thrombotic proper
+This review article summarizes the therapeutic potential of bromelain derived from the pineapple fruit, stem, and root, covering its anti-inflammatory, anti-cancer, and anti-thrombotic properties.

 Significant reduction in surgical and traumatic inflammation